adalkiran/webrtc-nuts-and-bolts/docs/03-FIRST-CLIENT-COMES-IN.md

     }
 ```

-* The browser asks user for camera and microphone usage for our URL.
+* The browser asks user for camera and microphone permission for our URL.
 If you Allow or Deny this request, the browser will remember your decision and won't ask you next time.
 Now we click on Allow button.

 ![Browser asks for permission](images/03-02-browser-ask-permissions.png)